Get The Visibility Your Company Needs

 The Highly Qualified Specialist Work Permit for employees earning at least 167,000 roubles per month, which is approximately two million roubles per year, provided the Russian employer is willing and able to meet certain criteria, including quarterly notifications on salary payment to the migration authorities.
 Note that Representative Offices (as well as Ltd companies and branch offices) may also apply for Highly Skilled Worker work permits.

 Armenia, Belarus, Kazakhstan, Kyrgyzstan and Russia have formed the Eurasian Economic Union, which grants Work Permit Exemption for their nationals in any other member country.
 Registration (and an Accreditation Card for a Rep office) is still required, as is a local contract.

 The Technical Support Visa applies where the assignee is being sent to fulfil foreign contractual obligations for technical support or installation of equipment to a Russian client company.
 An existing service agreement or purchase order should be in place between the sending company and the host company and assignees must remain on foreign payroll and contract.
 Note that this category is not applicable for software installation - a work permit will be needed in that instance.
-This visa is issued with a maximum validity of 12 months and an allowable in-country stay of 90 days in each 180-day period.
+This visa is issued with a maximum validity of 90 days.

 Nationals of Azerbaijan, Moldova, Tajikistan, Ukraine and Uzbekistan may enter Russia without a work visa and declare their intention to seek work, file for a Work Patent and supply an employment contract within 60 days of their work patent issuance.